dzheresc/misc/README.md

 # misc

-Various bits of code (hackerrank/leetcode/interview).
+Various bits of code from hackerrank/leetcode/interviews.
+Sometimes usefull, but mostly junk.